Guest post by Dr. Marisol, ND

 - Breakdown biofilm that helps to reset your gut healthy bacteria

 My journey with hormonal health problems started early on.
 I was a moody, unbalanced, PMSing teenager, and then suddenly I would skip periods, or they would appear randomly with no rhythm or rhyme.
 It wasn’t really that much of a problem skipping my period, besides not knowing when it would happen.
 Let’s face it, Aunt Flow can be a bother sometimes on our summer vacations!
-However, I started worrying about the hair growing on my chin, just like my mom, and the moustache I seemed to be developing and constantly having to pluck or bleach.
+However, I started worrying about the hair growing on my chin, just like my mom, and the mustache I seemed to be developing and constantly having to pluck or bleach.

 When I was diagnosed with PCOS, through an ultrasound and blood test, I didn’t really fit the typical picture because I was thin.
 I was the outlier on the thin subset of PCOS, yet I definitely had problems with blood sugar highs and lows, androgen excess where my hair was growing everywhere, and my messed-up periods.
 But beyond that, what was really tearing me apart was the fact that I was told that with this diagnosis it would be extremely hard to have babies.
 Up until that time, I really hadn’t thought about babies, but when the carpet is pulled out from under you and you don’t have that choice anymore, that’s exactly when it gets scary, petrifying in fact.